Bearer/bearer/docs/quickstart.md

 ```

-The security report is just one [report type](/explanations/reports) available in Bearer.
+The security report is just one [report type](/explanations/reports/) available in Bearer.

-Additional options for using and configuring the `scan` command can be found in the [scan documentation](/reference/commands/#scan).
+Ready for the next step?
+Additional options for using and configuring the `scan` command can be found in [configuring the scan command](/guides/configure-scan/).

-For additional guides and usage tips, [view the docs](/).